cupOJoseph/malocchio-site/DEPLOYMENT.md

 - Switch to autoscale deployment for full functionality

 ## Manual Deployment Steps
+**IMPORTANT**: After making any code changes, follow these steps:

-1. Run `npm run build`
+1. **Build**: `npm run build`
-2. Run `node build-deploy.js`
+2. **Prepare**: `node build-deploy.js`
-3. Click "Deploy" in Replit
+3. **Deploy**: Click "Deploy" in Replit
-4. Your application will be available at the generated URL
+4. Your application with all latest changes will be available at the generated URL

+## Troubleshooting Deployment Issues

+### Changes Not Showing in Deployed Version
+**Problem**: Your wallet changes or manual edits aren't appearing in the deployed site.

+**Solution**:
+1. Always run `npm run build` after making changes
+2. Run `node build-deploy.js` to prepare deployment files
+3. Then deploy - this ensures the build includes your latest code

+### Build Process
+- The build process compiles all React components, including new wallet functionality
+- Skipping the build step means deployment uses old cached files
+- The preparation script ensures compatibility with both static and autoscale deployments

 ## Notes
 - Static deployment only serves the frontend